 Nagisa has a stay-at-home brother, whom she admires, while her mother is constantly working.
 Apparently, her father passed way ten years prior to the story while he was fishing.
 Since then, they’ve lived in poverty.
 The insurance for the father had long since dried up and Nagisa was starting to feel the effects of puberty.

-However, when the beautiful young girl moves into town, she seriously shakes things up with how quirky she is.
+beautiful young girl moves into town, she seriously shakes things up with how quirky she is.
 Naturally, this annoys Nagisa because the girl wants to be her friend.
 Throughout the story, Nagisa talks about bullets and “candy bullets”.
 The thing about is that, her brother refers “candy bullets” as words meant to incite a reaction.
 Usually, these words can be said over and over but they don’t really mean anything.
 Mokuzu never had enough of these “candy bullets”.
 She called herself a mermaid and would always easily explained away the bruises on her as well as any other physical issues she had.

 There’s a boy that liked Mokuzu but Mokuzu clearly never had any interest in him in the first place.
 But because of the evils that Mokuzu lived with, she didn’t know how to respond to affection other than the violence she was subjected to by her own father.
 And because of her violet behavior, he’s no longer the boy that Nagisa loved – he’s different to where he has deviant desires, possibly.